brechtb86/knockout/binding-handlers/README.md

 # Knockout binding handlers
 #### knockout.highlight-bindings.js

-A simple binding handler to highlight words in a text based on keywords.
+A binding handler to highlight words in a text based on keywords.

 Use it like this: